InseeFr/Lunatic/README.md

 Lunatic uses webWorkers to take the load off the main execution frame (e.g. list search).

 Workers are normally installed when the library is installed (postinstall scripts).
-If this is not the case, you can always manually run the command `npx @inseefr/lunatic workers` to add Lunatic workers to your project.
+If this is not the case, you can always manually run the command `npx @inseefr/lunatic workers` at the root of your project to add Lunatic workers to your project.

-Lunatic workers are added to the public/workers folder of the current project when the library is installed.
+Lunatic workers are added to the `public/workers` folder of the current project when the library is installed.

 If a new version of Lunatic offers new workers, they will be automatically updated.
 This ensures that you always have the right version of workers for the version of Lunatic you're using.

-A good practice is to add the public/workers folder to your `.gitignore.`
+A good practice is to add the `public/workers` folder to your `.gitignore.`

 #### How it works